Munich (2005 film): Portrayal of Israeli assassins

-David Edelstein of the online Slate magazine argued that "The Israeli government and many conservative and pro-Israeli commentators have lambasted the film for naiveté, for implying that governments should never retaliate.
+David Edelstein of Slate magazine argued that "The Israeli government and many conservative and pro-Israeli commentators have lambasted the film for naiveté, for implying that governments should never retaliate.
 But an expression of uncertainty and disgust is not the same as one of outright denunciation.
 What Munich does say is that this shortsighted tit-for-tat can produce a kind of insanity, both individual and collective."

-Ilana Romano, wife of Israeli weightlifter Yossef Romano killed in the Munich massacre, said that Spielberg overlooked the Lillehammer affair, although Spielberg seems to have been conscious of the omission; the film's opening title frame shows Lillehammer in a montage of city names, with Munich standing out from the rest.
+Ilana Romano, widow of Yossef Romano, an Israeli weightlifter who was killed in the Munich massacre, said that Spielberg overlooked the Lillehammer affair, although Spielberg seems to have been conscious of the omission; the film's opening title frame shows Lillehammer in a montage of city names, with Munich standing out from the rest.
 The Jewish Journal said that "the revenge squad obsess about making sure only their targets are hit – and meticulous care is taken to avoid collateral damage.
 Yet in one shootout an innocent man is also slain ...
 The intense moral contortions the agents experience as the corpses pile up makes up the substance of the movie."

-According to Ronen Bergman as reported in Newsweek, it is a myth that Mossad agents hunted down and killed those responsible for the killing of eleven Israeli athletes and a German policeman at the 1972 Munich Olympic Games, claiming most of the people were never killed or caught.
+According to Israeli journalist Ronen Bergman, as reported in Newsweek, it is a myth that Mossad agents hunted down and killed those responsible for the killing of eleven Israeli athletes and a German policeman at the 1972 Munich Olympic Games, claiming most of the people were never killed or caught.
 He claims that most of the people that Mossad did kill had nothing to do with the Munich deaths.
 He also says the film was based on a book whose source was an Israeli who claimed to be the lead assassin of the hit squad, but instead was a baggage inspector at Tel Aviv airport.

+Accolades

 Top ten lists

 Munich was listed on many critics' top ten lists of 2005.